Bethenny Frankel Explains Why She Walked Out Of ‘RHONY’ Gathering

-Bethenny Frankel is one tough cookie and she won’t accept any rude behavior from anyone.
+Bethenny Frankel is one tough cookie, and she won’t accept any rude behavior from anyone.
 Frankel will speak her mind, even when she has a sharp tongue.
 While some viewers love her, others can’t stand her.
 But Bethenny won’t allow her Real Housewives of New York co-star to talk about her behind her back.

-When Frankel learned that Ramona Singer wanted to gossip about her soft-core film and then relate the discussion back to her daughter Bryn, Bethenny was shocked and angry.
+When Frankel learned that Ramona Singer wanted to gossip about her softcore film and then relate the discussion back to her daughter, Bryn, Bethenny was shocked and angry.
 She decided to walk out of the dinner.
-Bethenny later revealed that she is very protective of her daughter and she would never allow anyone to speak about Bryn.
+Bethenny later revealed that she is very protective of her daughter and would never allow anyone to speak about Bryn.
 However, within weeks, Frankel would walk out of Ramona once again.

-According to a new Bravo report, The Real Housewives of New York star Bethenny Frankel is now speaking out about her decision to distance herself from Singer.
+According to a new Bravo report, Real Housewives of New York star Bethenny Frankel is now speaking out about her decision to distance herself from Singer.
 When Singer started talking to Bethenny during a night out with the Real Housewives of New York ladies, Bethenny quickly shut down the conversation and decided to go home.
 While Frankel could have merely talked to someone else, she decided to just leave the group altogether.
 And she teases that the drama with her co-star is just getting started.

 Ramona stirs up trouble with LuAnn and Bethenny on #RHONY, just because.
 Our recap: https://t.co/fb9LK6SdeK pic.twitter.com/HYRlgI3U3J